 This means, in essence, that if the photograph or image relates to the article in which it appears in terms of subject matter, IT IS FAIR USE, and not an infringement.
-Out of deference for artists and photographers, even those in other countries, we may opt to honor a DMCA takedown request anyway (and we have done so in the past), because most of us are artists ourselves and we know what it’s like, having been on the other end of this equation – but we are not required to do this, nor are there legal or monetary consequences if we don’t.
+Out of deference for artists and photographers, even those in other countries, we may opt to honor a DMCA takedown request anyway (and we have done so in the past), because most of us are artists ourselves and we know what it’s like, having been on the other end of this equation — but we are not required to do this if your copyright is not directly filed with the United States Copyright Office, nor are there any legal or monetary consequences whatsover if we don’t.

-However, failing to follow our DMCA takedown procedure and making subsequent demands will get you pretty much nowhere.
+However, if you do happen to have an actual copyright in hand, failing to follow our DMCA takedown procedure to the letter and then making subsequent demands will get you pretty much nowhere.

 In particular, if you’re a copyright or trademark troll (and you know who you are) we won’t bother with demand letters unless you first file that DMCA as shown above.
 Arbitrary demand letters or invoices with arbitrary figures for payment to which we have not previously agreed in writing will be summarily ignored.
 If we discover you scanning our web site, consuming our resources for the purposes of “monitoring” our content without our written permission to do so, you will be summarily blocked with no warning.
 We’ve already blocked three copyright trolls because of this.
 Don’t be the fourth.